Genrei123/clinic-application/README.md

 - Filter Patients by branches, gender and expected date of confinement

 ## Branch and Services Management
-- Add New Clinic Branches
+- Add New Clinic Branches.
-- Add or Define Branch Services
+- Add or Define Branch Services.

 ## Members
 - Cristobal,